 That overweight kid who is still in high school and looks like he couldn’t run a lap on a track to save his life?
 As it happens, he is ridiculously calm on the mat and will.
 Not.
 Tap.
 Out.
 Ever.
-But that behemoth of a dude who takes steroids, weighs 220lbs with no body fat and just went through Marine Corps boot camp?
-He has the pain tolerance of a 3 year old and I tapped him out twice in 5 minutes.
+But that behemoth of a dude who takes steroids, weighs 220lbs with no body fat, and just went through Marine Corps boot camp?
+He has the pain tolerance of a 3-year-old and I tapped him out twice in 5 minutes.
 Go figure.

 One may hear these anecdotes and immediately question how they relate to the topic at hand.
 Why does the inability to predict a person’s ability to fight, based on how they look, have anything to do with the sheepdog analogy being flawed?
 Because the anecdotes themselves only tell a small portion of the story.
 The skinny dude is terrified of heights and dangerous situations.
 The overweight kid panics at the sound of gunfire.
-The body builder, though terrible at handling pain in a fight, did become a US Marine.
+The bodybuilder, though terrible at handling pain in a fight, did become a US Marine.

-The point being that these characters are all very capable in one arena, but not at all in others.
+The point is that these characters are all very capable in one arena, but not at all in others.
 The wrestler and the overweight kid would likely drop a dude who was threatening a woman or child in a public situation, but the idea of being a firefighter or police officer is completely out of the realm of possibility for either of them.
 So how does one categorize these individuals—as part-time sheepdogs?
 Sheep that sometimes transform?

 Now let us make this even more complex.
 What happens when someone in a sheepdog role acts as a wolf?
 What if, say, individuals in positions that are by definition sheepdog roles become wolves that prey on others?